As Capital of Europe, Brussels is an ideal city for students…

 More info: Immigration Office

 In Belgium, individual health insurance is compulsory.
-As a result, the student must join a mutual fund of his choice.
-In case of health problem, he can then consult a doctor and be reimbursed for a large part of the medical expenses incurred.
+As a result, students must join a ‘mutual fund’ (mutualité) of their choice.
+If any health problems occur, they can then consult a doctor and be reimbursed for a large part of the medical expenses incurred.

-Foreign students outside the U.E. or not covered by the European card, must contact a mutual fund directly after their registration to the municipal administration of their home.
+Foreign students outside the EU or countries not covered by the European card, must contact a mutual fund directly after their registration to the municipal administration of where they are resident.
 Only a mandatory additional contribution is required.

 To register for a Mutual Fund, the following conditions must be respected: